 Welcome to the home page of Carl Milsted, Jr., Ph.D.
 I am a physicist by training and programmer by career, who dabbles in political philosophy and strategy when time permits.

 Once upon a time I was quite active in the Libertarian Party, and conducted quite a few experiments to determine why we weren't winning elections.
 The result was a new political philosophy which advances multiple values: freedom, equality, nature, and morality.
 I tried to get the Libertarian Party to enlarge its ideological tent to include those who like my new philosophy back in 2006.
-The result was a bit of a mess, but the party has run more realistic presidential candidates since.
+The result was a bit of a mess, but the party did run a couple more realistic presidential candidates afterwards.
 I have no idea how much my efforts had to do with this change, but I can honestly say that the party platform became less frighteningly radical as a result of my efforts -- at least for a while.
 I left the party back in 2008.